the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Stockpile buffed to +2 Food.
 - Scrounged Armory and Guerilla Camp no longer provide defensive boosts to cities.
 - New UB: Hidesite (replaces Ranch, +1 Food, adds +1 Food to Deer/Fungus tiles and +50 City HP but is *not* considered a City Defense building, no resource requirements to build)
-- New UI: Fortified Farm (unlocks at Engineering, same placement restrictions as basic Farm, +1 Food/Production (+2 Production on Hills), +1 Food at Ecology, +1 Food at Land Remediation, +1 Production from completing Adaptation)
+- New UI: Fortified Farm (replaces basic Farm, same placement restrictions as basic Farm, +1 Food/Production (+2 Production on Hills), +1 Food at Ecology, +1 Food at Land Remediation, +1 Production from completing Adaptation)

 #### Hexlock
 - They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of all of their previous starting techs except for Writing is lost.
 However, the malus on GP generation is removed, Encrypted Data resources are doubled, and they receive a 15% construction speed bonus towards National Wonders.